pequalsmp/dnsdist-adblock/README.md

 Usually the examples are referring to a single domain or wildcard blocking, but i wanted to do something more robust.

 Intro
--
+---

-This repository contains a couple of scripts that can be used for automated & aggregated domain blocking/spoofing (usually used for ad/malware/phishing protection).
+This repository contains scripts that can be used for automated & aggregated domain blocking/spoofing (usually used for ad/malware/phishing protection).

 Installation
--
+---

 1. Copy `conf.d` folder to your `dnsdist` configuration folder.
 The default is `/etc/dnsdist`